Manage users, groups, and roles with SCIM

 ## Overview

-W\&B's SCIM API is compatible with major identity providers including Okta, enabling automated user provisioning and deprovisioning.
+W\&B's SCIM API is compatible with identity providers such as Okta.
 For SSO configuration with Okta and other identity providers, see the [SSO documentation](/platform/hosting/iam/sso/).

-For practical Python examples demonstrating how to interact with the SCIM API, visit our [`wandb-scim`](https://github.com/wandb/examples/tree/master/wandb-scim) repository.
+For practical Python examples that demonstrate how to interact with the SCIM API, visit the [`wandb-scim`](https://github.com/wandb/examples/tree/master/wandb-scim) repository.

 ### Supported features